Influenza vaccine: Oral influenza vaccine

+Possible Pleiotropic Effects

+Recent observational studies and clinical trials suggest nonspecific effects of influenza vaccination, known as pleiotropic effects, with broader impact beyond protecting against influenza infection.
+A meta-analysis of 9001 randomized trial participants found that influenza vaccination was associated with a 34% lower risk of major adverse cardiovasular events when compared to placebo.
+This risk reduction size is comparable to the cardioprotective effects seen with other guideline-recommended cardiovascular medications, including statins.
+Protection against stroke of all etiologies has also been suggested in a large population-based retrospective cohort study of 4 million adults in Canada.
+There may also be protective effects against the development of type 1 diabetes and cancer-related mortality, which are active areas of investigation.

 COVID-19

 An influenza vaccine and a COVID-19 vaccine may be given safely at the same time.
 Preliminary research indicates that influenza vaccination does not prevent COVID-19, but may reduce the incidence and severity of COVID-19 infection.

 Criticism

 Tom Jefferson, who has led Cochrane Collaboration reviews of flu vaccines, has called clinical evidence concerning flu vaccines "rubbish" and has therefore declared them to be ineffective; he has called for placebo-controlled randomized clinical trials, which most in the field hold as unethical.
 His views on the efficacy of flu vaccines are rejected by medical institutions including the CDC and the National Institutes of Health, and by key figures in the field like Anthony Fauci.

 Michael Osterholm, who led the Center for Infectious Disease Research and Policy 2012 review on flu vaccines, recommended getting the vaccine but criticized its promotion, saying, "We have overpromoted and overhyped this vaccine ... it does not protect as promoted.
 It's all a sales job: it's all public relations."